learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Fixed a bug where admins would need to flush the cache after changing the lunch constraints to make them update in the scheduler.
 - Fixed many instances where a student's grade was listed as the current grade but should have been the grade at the time of the program.
 - The grade change request link is no longer displayed in the profile form for new users or users that can change their grade in the form.
+- Unscheduled sections and classes with no sections are no longer shown in the two-phase student lottery registration.

 Known issues of new features
 ============================